Nintendo versus Sega.

 A battle for the ages that made many kids’ blood boil during the 90s, no holds barred bout fought via scathing slogans and – who could forget – the war of the bits.
 Eight-bit, sixteen bits, Genesis does, Nintendon’t and so on.
 Even though Sega gave up the fight many years ago, in 1990 it did something that Nintendo seemingly wasn’t interested in: the first development studio directly managed by the American branch of the Japanese company.

 Let’s take a look at their history, with the help of artist Craig Stitt, and some of their more significant, from a design perspective, titles.

 Sega dares what Nintendon't

 One of their employees, Stieg Hedlund, recalls that the team was given a weekly meeting to present all their new ideas, in a flashy 90s montage video, the more stylish the better.
 Sega of Japan could give their take on the ideas presented but could never veto a game, hence all power rested on their American counterpart.
 In 1996 after the cancellation of several of titles in production – among others a Sonic game – STI was finally disbanded by its parent company.
 Out of the ashes of the development studio, Luxoflux (True Crime: Streets of LA, Vigilante 8) was founded by Adrian Stephens and Peter Morawiec, while the rest of the Sonic Team would return to San Francisco in 1999 to establish Sonic Team USA.

-I’ve been talking with Craig Stitt, artist for Sega Technological Institute and, later, Insomniac games, that helped me with information and trivia about the games the studio worked on.
+I’ve been talking with Craig Stitt, artist for Sega Technological Institute and, later, Insomniac games, who helped me with information and trivia about the games the studio worked on.
 The whole interview can be found here.

 The platform with an identity crisis